security-analyzer/ranked-pages-collector/README.md

 ## Usage

-This project is still under developpement, its documentation is not yet implemented but coming soon
+This project is still under developpement, its documentation is not yet implemented if you want to have an idea about how to use it you can check ```main.py``` file

 ## Security